robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 Y = p._execute(X, new_dim)
 ```

 Finally, maybe your data aren’t already clustered, so there’s nothing to toggle between with the left or right arrow keys.
 Or maybe you already have your heart set on a specific dimensionality, so paging up and down is no good to you.
-Fortunately, the _keypress()_ function in _pca/_disc_’s _ControlSys_ can be easily modified with a conditional block to patch in whatever key commands do interest you.
-For example, if you’re curious about how your high-dimensional data might look from many, many different angles, you might modify _keypress()_ to rotate your “BEFORE” projection vectors with presses of the left and right arrow keys and “AFTER” projection vectors by pressing up and down.
+Fortunately, the `keypress()` function in `pca_disc`’s `ControlSys` can be easily modified with a conditional block to patch in whatever key commands do interest you.
+For example, if you’re curious about how your high-dimensional data might look from many, many different angles, you might modify `keypress()` to rotate your “BEFORE” projection vectors with presses of the left and right arrow keys and “AFTER” projection vectors by pressing up and down.
 Instead of having a tool for probing different candidate dimensionalities during a dimensionality reduction, you would then have a GUI in the vein of [DataHigh](http://users.ece.cmu.edu/~byronyu/software/DataHigh/datahigh.html), a MATLAB package which lets users explore high-dimensional data with continuous, 2D projections once the reduction is over.

-Myriad other methods could be added to _ControlSys_ to assist in analyses of the core objects captured in the class fields.
+Myriad other methods could be added to `ControlSys` to assist in analyses of the core objects captured in the class fields.
 For instance, I’m now working on integrating some of the tools from domain2D into the PCA user example.
 A function for growing a bubble around “AFTER” points that needed to be projected an especially long distance during PCA might look a little like this:

 ```python
 def get_projection_distance(self, pt_array):